anshu0612/geocoded-tweets-analysis-dashboard/README.md

 # Running the Application for Custom Country-specific or Global Level Tweets Data

+The application starts processing tweets that are ingested into the remote MongoDB server.

 ####  Step 1: Setup MongoDB configurations

 Create an .env file, and add the below required details for fetching tweets from MongoDB